antonfisher/antonfisher.github.io/_posts/2016-05-02-11-00-00-testing-extjs-with-mocha-js.md

 They have rich user interface and functionality:
 _[Siesta](http://www.bryntum.com/products/siesta/)_ (_Bryntum_)
 and new _[Sencha Test](https://www.sencha.com/products/test/)_.
-In contrast to them, here I present small library which allows testing _ExtJs_ application.
+In contrast to them, here I present small library that allows testing _ExtJs_ application.
-It uses great open-source _Mocha.js_ framework and _PhantomJs_ for nightly running.
+It uses great open-source _Mocha.js_ framework and _PhantomJs_ for nightly builds.

 <!-- /preview -->